 The Mikwam Property ("Mikwam") is located in east-central Ontario, approximately 160 km northeast of Timmins.
-Mikwam is a contiguous block of nine mineral claims encompassing 59 claim units (944 hectares or 2,333 acres) that are 100% owned by the Company.
-The property lies along the western extension of the Casa Berardi Deformation Zone that extends from the Quebec-Ontario border into Noseworthy and Bradette Townships and is located approximately 30 km west of Hecla Mining Company's Casa Berardi Gold Mine.
+Mikwam is a contiguous block of nine mineral claims encompassing 59 claim units (944 hectares or 2,333 acres) that until recently were 100% owned by the Company.
+Mikwam lies along the western extension of the Casa Berardi Deformation Zone that extends from the Quebec-Ontario border into Noseworthy and Bradette Townships and is located approximately 30 km west of Hecla Mining Company's Casa Berardi Gold Mine.

-A 2006 diamond drilling program was carried out on Mikwam by ESO Uranium Corp. consisting of 17 holes totalling 6,383 metres.
+A 2006 diamond drilling program was carried out on Mikwam by ESO Uranium Corp. (a predecessor company of ALX) consisting of 17 holes totalling 6,383 metres.
 The program was successful in intersecting several high grade gold mineralized zones.
 Highlights of the 2006 drilling include: